dayasanjay/Linux/README.md

 ### Basic Linux Commands
 <b> The commands which we use in our command prompt</b><br>
 <b>sudo</b>          ----> sudo stands for "SuperUser Do".
-So, if you want any command to be done with administrative or root privileges, you can use the sudo command
+So, if you want any command to be done with administrative or root privileges, you can use the sudo command<br>
 <b>pwd</b>           ----> shows the present directory<br>
 <b>ls</b>            ----> shows the list of files and directories<br>
 <b>ls -a</b>         ----> shows the list of files and directories including hidden files and directories<br>